Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 14 November 2025 02.22.39 UTC
+- WIB: Jumat, 14 November 2025 03.31.17 UTC
-- WITA: Jumat, 14 November 2025 03.22.39 UTC
+- WITA: Jumat, 14 November 2025 04.31.17 UTC
-- WIT: Jumat, 14 November 2025 04.22.39 UTC
+- WIT: Jumat, 14 November 2025 05.31.17 UTC

 Kutipan Inspiratif:
-"Only a true best friend can protect you from your immortal enemies."
+"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
+I'll be honest with you.
+That's the truth."

-Kategori: friendship
+Kategori: funny